 If you teach English as a second language (ESL) or plan on doing so in the future, now is the time to start building your Professional Learning Network (PLN), an informal group of people, websites and other resources that can help you stay abreast of developments in ESL teaching.
-The Internet hosts a multitude of free resources and learning communities to help you connect with other educators and your students.
-Here are 10 sites to get your ESL PLN started:
+The Internet hosts a multitude of free resources, websites for teachers and learning communities to help you connect with other educators and your students.

 1. Dave’s ESL Cafe